Improving Your Hiring Process

 Thinking about improving your hiring process?
 It makes sense on so many levels.
 If you are like most employers, you are highly motivated by the promise of better employee performance, increased productivity and greater employee retention.
 Why?
 Because those are direct paths to cost reduction and revenue generation.

-But don’t overlook the many additional benefits you can realize by giving your hiring process an upgrade.
+But don’t overlook the many additional benefits you can realize by giving your recruitment strategy an upgrade.
 Some of these are less tangible, but together they support the goals you are reaching for.
 Most of them relate to happiness in the workplace.
-After all, happy employees lead to improved performance and productivity and greater retention (according to Gallup research published in 2010).
+After all, happy employees lead to improved performance, optimized workplace productivity strategies, and greater retention (according to Gallup research).
 And that should make you happiest of all.

 1: Reduce the Time and Resources Spent on Hiring

-Solid hiring processes reduce turnover (it’s the #1 way to do so, according to the Wall Street Journal).
-When you hire correctly the first time, you increase the likelihood that person will stay with your company.
 When the wrong person is hired, they never really take flight and succeed in their role.
 This puts an additional burden on the other team members and creates frustration.
 Repetitive hiring and onboarding for the same position means other employees pick up the slack for extended periods of time.
-Performance, quality of work and contentment may suffer.
+Performance, quality of work, and contentment may suffer.
 Work is lost, and the cost of hiring is multiplied each time an employee separates.
 With the right person hired, your employees gain a team member who can carry their own weight and contribute effectively.

 2: Less “People Drama”